QuasarApp/CQtDeployer/md/en/arm.md

 ## Build

-You can read a main article of building cqtdeployer from source [here](Build-and-install.md)
+You can read a main article of building cqtdeployer from source [here](Build-and-Install.md).

 ## Qt installer framework.

 The QIFW not available for arm platforms.
 So if you want to create classic installers you need to build Qt installer framework from [source](https://github.com/qtproject/installer-framework).

-## build from source
+## Build from source

 - clone project